GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/04-python-generators.md

 This change has the effect of turning the function into a generator.

-To show why this is a problem, we have also added a delay into the exection of the function.
+To show why this is a problem, we have also added a delay into the execution of the function.
 This is done by calling `time.sleep()`.

 ```editor:select-matching-text
 text: "time.sleep(0.05)"